Net zero: the basics in 30 seconds

 Share your progress with stakeholders.
 Let customers, employees, suppliers and the board know about your targets and how you are tracking.
 You can do this in a complete sustainability report, an internal report, on in an annual report.

-Encourage businesses within your network to take action.
+Encourage businesses within your network to take action and join the SME Climate Commitment.

 Find finance and support